abstools/logreplay/README.md

 # logreplay

-An experimental research tool to replay a log file as a series of queries onto an RESTful endpoint with a lot of assumptions and conventions.
+An experimental research tool to replay a log file as a series of queries onto an RESTful endpoint.

 To run the tool: